Skip to main content

 Product pages not yet indexed

-Your product pages aren't indexed yet, so you might accept topics with lower demand to start building organic visibility while Google discovers your catalog.
+If your product pages aren't indexed yet, you might accept topics with lower demand to start building organic visibility while Google discovers your catalog.

 Strategic keyword target